Mordred: Depictions in legend

+Geoffrey and Welsh tradition

 In Geoffrey's influential Historia Regum Britanniae (The History of the Kings of Britain), written around 1136, Modredus (Mordred) is portrayed as the nephew of and traitor to King Arthur.
-Geoffrey might have based his Modredus on the early 6th-century "high king" of Gwynedd, Maglocunus (Maelgwn), whom the 6th-century writer Gildas had described as an usurper, or on Mandubracius, a 1st-century BC king of the Trinovantes.
+Geoffrey might have based his Modredus on the early 6th-century "high king" of Gwynedd, Maelgwn, whom the 6th-century writer Gildas had described as a usurper, or on Mandubracius, a 1st-century BC king of the Trinovantes.
 The unhistorical account presented by Geoffrey narrates Arthur leaving Modredus in charge of his throne as he crosses the English Channel to wage war on Lucius Tiberius of Rome.
-During Arthur's absence, Modredus crowns himself king and lives in an adulterous union with Arthur's wife, Ganhumara (Guinevere).
-Geoffrey does not make it clear how complicit Ganhumara is with his actions, simply stating that the Queen had "broken her vows" and "about this matter... [he] prefers to say nothing."
-This forces Arthur to return to Britain to fight at the Battle of Camlann, where Modredus is ultimately slain.
+During Arthur's absence, Modredus crowns himself as King of the Britons and lives in an adulterous union with Arthur's wife, Guenhuvara (Guinevere).
+Geoffrey does not make it clear how complicit Guenhuvara is with his actions, simply stating that the Queen had "broken her vows" and "about this matter... [he] prefers to say nothing."
+Arthur returns to Britain and they fight at the Battle of Camlann, where Modredus is ultimately slain.
 Arthur, having been gravely wounded in battle, is sent off to be healed by Morgen in Avalon.

-A number of Welsh sources also refer to Medraut, usually in relation to Camlann.
+A number of other Welsh sources also refer to Medraut, usually in relation to Camlann.
 One Welsh Triad, based on Geoffrey's Historia, provides an account of his betrayal of Arthur; in another, he is described as the author of one of the "Three Unrestrained Ravagings of the Isle of Britain" – he came to Arthur's court at Kelliwic in Cornwall, devoured all of the food and drink, and even dragged Gwenhwyfar (Guinevere) from her throne and beat her.
 In another Triad, however, he is described as one of "men of such gentle, kindly, and fair words that anyone would be sorry to refuse them anything."
-The Mabinogion also describes him in the terms of courtliness, calmness and purity.
+The Mabinogion also describes him in terms of courtliness, calmness, and purity.